 Underneath the very earth that holds the festivals Mobile has become known for lies the decrepit remains of the original settlers, their souls unable to rest from unceremoniously being unearthed.
 However, as it usually goes in these events, not all bodies were moved to their new resting place.

-Mobile Ghosts takes you to Cathedral Square, the site of the city’s first graveyard, where Yellow Fever helped fill the plots in a non-discriminatory fashion.
+Port City Ghosts takes you to Cathedral Square, the site of the city’s first graveyard, where Yellow Fever helped fill the plots in a non-discriminatory fashion.
 Many children succumbed to this horrific plague, suffering terribly before their untimely deaths.
 Today, the creepy sounds of disembodied children’s laughter and invisible feet running along the grass can be heard by unsuspecting visitors.

 Of course, they’re not alone.
 Hear the unsettling story of Charles Boyington, a man wrongly convicted of murder and unjustly hanged.
-His eerie final words rang true, and an Oak Tree sprouted from his v=grave without explanation.
+His eerie final words rang true, and an Oak Tree sprouted from his grave without explanation.
 Boyington’s tortured whispers and screams can be heard from the tree, his spirit seemingly unable to move on from his earthly prison.

 Visit Mobile’s Most Haunted Locations Including: